cu-ecen-aeld/final-project-Soha18/README.md

 This project implements a **Smart Industrial HMI System** that:

-- Reads temperature and humidity data from I2C sensors.
+- Reads temperature, pressure and humidity data from I2C sensors.
 - Controls a fan through a relay based on sensor thresholds or manual button input.
 - Displays real-time system status on a touchscreen using a custom Qt GUI.
 - Uses a character device driver to interface kernel space and user space.